 If you take your case to court, your attorney can argue for full damages.
 This could potentially include the full cost of any medical expenses, including hospital stays, surgeries, rehabilitation, physical therapy, and other expenses.
 If you missed work or will miss work in the future because of the injuries, you can claim damages for lost wages and reduced earning capacity.
 Lastly, the damages for pain and suffering can account for the impact the injury has had on your life, the pain and discomfort of the injury, missed opportunities, and other physical and mental effects of the injury.

 It is important to talk to an attorney about what your case is worth.
 The other driver or their insurance company may try to shut down your claim by denying fault or denying compensation.
 They may alternatively try to offer a low settlement or refuse to cover certain damages you are owed.
 Your attorney can help you understand what your case should be worth and avoid any low settlements.

 Call Our Glen Burnie Car Accident Lawyers for a Free Legal Consultation

-If you were injured in a car accident in the Glen Burnie area, contact the Law Offices of Randolph Rice today.
+If you were injured in a car accident in the Glen Burnie area, contact the Rice, Murtha & Psoras today.
 Our personal injury lawyers represent victims of car crashes and members of their family in lawsuits to seek compensation for physical pain, mental suffering, medical bills, and lost wages.
 If your car accident left you with expensive bills, kept you from working, and caused other disruptions in your life, call our Glen Burnie car accident lawyers today to set up a free legal consultation and learn more about what your claim might be worth.
 Our number is (410) 694-7291.